 In addition, the Applicant is not requesting a change in zoning or a plan amendment designation.
 As a result, no traffic impact assessment is required.
 To ensure compliance, staff recommends a condition of approval capping truck trips to 34 per day for the entire operation and no more than 25 peak hour trips and requiring the operator to make trip logs available at the request of the Community Development Department.
 This will ensure a TIA is not required.

 CONCLUSIONS

-Based on the record and the proposed findings above, staff recommends approving the application subject to the below proposed conditions of approval:
+Based on the record and the proposed findings above, the Planning Commission approves the application subject to the following conditions of approval:

 CONDITIONS OF APPROVAL